paramountgroup/Boat-Ramp-Finder/README.md

 * Enter City you would like to find a boat ramp
 * Click on Marker for information
-* Click on Handy links to make you trip safer
+* Click on handy links to make your boating trip safer

 Features